 - reduced levels of physical and psychological stress

 - an enhanced ability to navigate through life’s inevitable challenges

 - increased kindness and compassion towards ourselves and others

 - greater mental clarity and capacity to access intuitive wisdom 1

 Jill Shepherd began practicing insight meditation in Thailand in 1999, and since that time has lived and worked at several meditation centres and monasteries in the US, Australia, England, and Thailand.

 She recently spent seven years on staff at the Insight Meditation Society (IMS) in Barre, Massachusetts, where she participated in several long retreats and Buddhist study programmes, as well as offering weekly meditation classes at a nearby men’s prison.

 She is a graduate of the IMS / Spirit Rock teacher training program in the US, under the guidance of Joseph Goldstein and Gil Fronsdal.

 Currently, she divides her time between the USA, Australia and New Zealand, teaching vipassana and brahma vihara retreats and offering ongoing study and practice groups focused on bringing the dharma into daily life.

 Jill is an independent meditation teacher and is not financially supported by any meditation centre or Buddhist organisation.
-She relies on dana for her livelihood, and often pays for the expenses incurred in offering a retreat, including international airfares, herself.
+She relies entirely on dana for her livelihood.